easbarba/apito_backend.go/README.md

 `Apito` development relies on containers you can start up with:

-    $ make cluster

-    $ make up
+    $ make cluster && make up

 ### Podman

-If you use `podman`, as I am, you will need to enable a few settings:
+[podman](podman.io) is available in all major Linux distros repositories, set it up with:

-    $ make found
+    $ make podman

-Inspect the `Makefile` before running its tasks, of course.
+> Inspect the `Makefile` before running its tasks, of course.

 # Endpoint